-- explain the complaint in full as early as possible; - •co-operate with the school in seeking a solution to the complaint; - respond promptly to requests for information or meetings or in agreeing the details of the complaint: - askforassistance as needed: - •treat all those involved in the complaint with respect and - refrain from publicising the details of their complaint on social media and respect confidentiality.
+- explain the complaint in full as early as possible; - •co-operate with the school in seeking a solution to the complaint; - respond promptly to requests for information or meetings or in agreeing the details of the complaint; - ask for assistance as needed; - •treat all those involved in the complaint with respect and - refrain from publicising the details of their complaint on social media and respect confidentiality.

-The School /Governing Board would in most cases hope to resolve concerns and complaints at an informal stage, but the procedures allow for formal consideration of a complaint and a review stage when matters cannot be resolved.
+The School /Governing Board would in most cases hope to resolve concerns and complaints at an informal stage, but the procedures allow for formal consideration of a complaint and a review stage if matters cannot be resolved.